ASU-KE/UDS-WordPress-Theme/README.md

 To work with and compile your Sass files on the fly start:`$ gulp watch`

 ### Extending the Theme
-The UDS-WordPress theme is a complete theme which includes all of the required WordPress template files and assets for the theme to work.

-It can also function as the [parent](https://developer.wordpress.org/themes/advanced-topics/child-themes/#what-is-a-parent-theme) for a customized child theme.
-A [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/#what-is-a-child-theme) allows developers to make modifications to any part of the existing theme and to keep their customizations separate from the parent theme functions.

-The UDS-WordPress theme also includes several [action hooks](https://kinsta.com/blog/wordpress-hooks/) that can be used either by a child theme or a plugin to add or alter functionality of the parent theme.

-#### UDS-WordPress-Child-Theme theme template

 A "starter" child theme template has been made available for use in creating your custom solution for WordPress.
 That theme template is located here: